What is Intrauterine Growth Restriction?

 - Stop drinking alcohol and smoking as these can lead to low birth weights.

 There are some things that can be done in cases of a baby not growing appropriately in the womb.
 The easiest way to do this is to improve the nutrition of the mother.
-Other treatments include bed rest for the mother as this can help the circulation of the baby.
 In the most severe cases delivery might be induced early because the baby’s health is in danger if it remains in the mother.